by Lingoda Team

 While travelling can be exciting in of itself, learning Spanish also opens up the very real possibility of either working in a Spanish-speaking country or studying in a Spanish-based academic institution.
 Getting out of your comfort zone and spending prolonged periods in an overseas country can help you to develop professionally and personally.

-There are sure to be aspects of the country’s culture that cannot really be full appreciated during a short-term trip, but living in the country gives you more time to explore, speak to locals and discover the true nature of the place.
-Your time overseas will provide fond memories and can also boost your CV or resume as well.
+There are sure to be aspects of the country’s culture that cannot really be fully appreciated during a short-term trip, but living in the country gives you more time to explore, speak to locals, and discover the true nature of the place.
+Your time overseas will provide fond memories and can also boost your CV as well.

 From ‘El Mariachi’ and ‘The Motorcycle Diaries’ to ‘Pan’s Labyrinth’ and ‘[Rec]’, many of the best feature films of the past 30 years have been produced in the Spanish language and although they are available with English subtitles, watching the movies in their original form is the best way to enjoy them.

-Of course, some of the best Spanish films and television shows are not available with subtitles, so learning Spanish opens up a whole new range of entertainment.
-The same principle applies to other art forms too, with Spanish literature ranking amongst the best in the world and Spanish language skills making Hispanic music more accessible.
+Of course, some of the best Spanish movies are not available with subtitles, so learning Spanish opens up a whole new range of entertainment.
+The same principle applies to other art forms, too, with some of the Spanish literature ranking amongst the best in the world and Spanish language skills making Hispanic music more accessible.

 Compared to many other languages, Spanish is fairly straightforward for an English speaker to pick up, as long as you are willing to put the effort in.
 The language does not require students to learn a completely new alphabet and there is less emphasis on tone than many of the Asian languages.